LattePandaTeam/Docs/content/1st_edition/io_programming_reference.md

 **Test：**

-1. Click Debug to execute, the state of potentiometer will print when you rotate it.
+1. Click Debug to execute, and then observe how the state of the potentiometer will begin printing readouts when you rotate it.

 # Servo